sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 		SAS Visual Statistics 8.3 on Linux
         SAS Visual Data Mining and Machine Learning 8.3 on Linux
 *  The license file in .zip format from your software order uploaded to an Azure blob
-*  Verification that your file uploads meet the limits of the Application Gateway.
-For details about limits, see ["Application Gateway limits."](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits?toc=%2fazure%2fapplication-gateway%2ftoc.json#application-gateway-limits)
+*  Verification that your required SAS Viya file upload sizes do not exceed the limits of the Application Gateway.
+For details about limits, see
+["Application Gateway limits."](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits?toc=%2fazure%2fapplication-gateway%2ftoc.json#application-gateway-limits)

 <a name="License"></a>